|

 All our IG-133 series ionizers and the IG-1215 are

-genuine negative ion generators, not ozone generators.
+genuine negative ion generators, and not ozone generators.

 Some "negative ion generators" being sold